TchernoLeRigolo/tinto-api/README.md

 >NOTE: At this stage this requires modern browsers with websockets

-A client-server mechanism for node and javascript clients - no REST, no HTTP, no boilerplate
+A client-server RPC mechanism for node and javascript clients with no boilerplate

 #What it does